Ectopic pregnancy: Live birth

-In September 1999 an English woman, Jane Ingram (age 32) gave birth to triplets: Olivia, Mary and Ronan, with an extrauterine fetus (Ronan) below the womb and twins in the womb.
+In September 1999, an English woman, Jane Ingram (age 32), gave birth to triplets: Olivia, Mary, and Ronan, with an extrauterine fetus (Ronan) below the womb and twins in the womb.
 All three survived.
 The twins in the womb were taken out first.

-On May 29, 2008, an Australian woman, Meera Thangarajah (age 34), who had an ectopic pregnancy in the ovary, gave birth to a healthy full term 6 pound 3 ounce (2.8 kg) baby girl, Durga, via Caesarean section.
+On May 29, 2008, an Australian woman, Meera Thangarajah (age 34), who had an ectopic pregnancy in the ovary, gave birth to a healthy full-term 6-pound 3-ounce (2.8 kg) baby girl, Durga, via Caesarean section.
 She had no problems or complications during the 38‑week pregnancy.

 Animals

 Ectopic gestation exists in mammals other than humans.
 In sheep, it can go to term, with mammary preparation to parturition, and expulsion efforts.
 The fetus can be removed by caesarean section.
-Pictures of caesarian section of a euthanized ewe, five days after parturition signs.
+Pictures of the caesarian section of a euthanized ewe, five days after parturition signs.